2.15 Provisions, contingent liabilities and contingent assets

 Credit risk is the risk of financial loss to the Company if a customer to a financial instrument fails to meet its contractual obligations.
 The Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its financing activities, including deposits with banks.
 Credit risk of the Company is managed at the company level.

 The credit risk related to trade receivables is influenced mainly by the individual characteristics of each customer.
-The Company follows a 'simplified approach' (i.e. based on Life time expected credit losses) for recognition of impairment loss allowance on Trade receivables.
+The Company follows a 'simplified approach' (i.e. based on Life time expected credit losses based on provision matrix) for recognition of impairment loss allowance on Trade receivables.
 For the purpose of measuring ECL allowance for trade receivables, the company estimates irrecoverable amounts based on the ageing of the receivable balances and historical experience.
 Further, a large number of minor receivables are grouped into homogeneous groups and assessed for impairment collectively and for major receivable assessed for impairment individually.
 Individual trade receivables are written off when management deems them not to be collectible.

 (B) Market risk